replicatedhq/help-center/content/docs/ship/playbooks/entitlements.md

 ## Defining License Fields

-This is currently available via CLI/API (The UI will is estimated to be released with Replicated 2.37.0) See https://github.com/replicatedhq/replicated/tree/entitlements/client/entitlements for a detailed walkthrough.
+This is currently available via CLI/API (The UI is estimated for release Q3 2019) See https://github.com/replicatedhq/replicated/tree/entitlements/client/entitlements for a detailed walkthrough.

 ## Setting Customer Values